jstefanis/solid-robotic-project/README.md

 The file **goto_starting_pose.py** is responsible for moving the turtlebot to the center of the plateau.
 When the center point of interest is reached, a true flag is raised at the topic “/we_re_at_the_center”.
 This topic gives the message to the visual servoing group to start the visual servoing process for precise positioning of the turtlebot in front of the “pick table”.

 At the same time an countdown counter is initialized with duration 300 seconds.
 The counter is implemented in the node alt_pick_message of the script **alt_pick_message.py**.
-This node subscribes to the message “/we_re_at_the_center” and starts a countdown counter of 300 seconds.
+This node subscribes to the message “/we_re_at_the_center` and starts a countdown counter of 300 seconds.

-At the end of this timer the robot will raise a true flag in the topic “/pick_finished_alternative” and continue with the second task of navigation without waiting indefinitely for a true flag in the topic “/pick_finished” to be raised.
+At the end of this timer the robot will raise a true flag in the topic `/pick_finished_alternative` and continue with the second task of navigation without waiting indefinitely for a true flag in the topic `/pick_finished` to be raised.

-In the case that the topic “/pick_finished” has a true flag, it means that the visual servoing and pick operation finished correctly and the turtlebot has to continue for the second part of the navigation task.
+In the case that the topic `/pick_finished` has a true flag, it means that the visual servoing and pick operation finished correctly and the turtlebot has to continue for the second part of the navigation task.
 In this case the node kills itself immediately.

-For the correct use of the local and the global frame of coordinates in the file **goto_starting_pose.py**, we use the function “quaternion_from_euler” to convert the roll,yaw,pitch euler notation into a quaternion and feed it to the move_base function for giving the robot a goal to navigate in the global map frame.
+For the correct use of the local and the global frame of coordinates in the file **goto_starting_pose.py**, we use the function “quaternion_from_euler` to convert the roll,yaw,pitch euler notation into a quaternion and feed it to the move_base function for giving the robot a goal to navigate in the global map frame.

 At an abstract level, a transform tree defines offsets in terms of both translation and rotation between different coordinate frames.

 At the end of the visual servoing and pick the robot is positioned with its back in front of the pick table.
 After the pick flag has raised, the robot will move back to the center of the plateau to start the second part of the navigation.

-#### Step 4 Navigation from the center to the “place” position
+#### Step 4 Navigation from the center to the “place` position

  When the pick task has finished and the flag on the topic has been detected, the robot will return to the center position again.
 This task is implemented with **return_from_pick_point** node.
-This node is similar to “go_to_starting_pose node” and subscribes both to “/pick_finished_alternative” and “/pick_finished” topics.
+This node is similar to `go_to_starting_pose node` and subscribes both to “/pick_finished_alternative` and `/pick_finished` topics.

-When it receives a True flag from one of this topics it returns at the previous position on the center and publishes a topic called “/ready_for_nav_second_task” and sets its flag to True when it reaches its goal.
+When it receives a True flag from one of this topics it returns at the previous position on the center and publishes a topic called `/ready_for_nav_second_task` and sets its flag to True when it reaches its goal.

 At this point we have finished with the first part of the navigation task.